Unlikely Revolutionaries

 Unlikely Revolutionaries (Figli delle stelle) is a 2010 Italian crime comedy film directed by Lucio Pellegrini.
 It was shot between Rome and in Cervinia, Aosta Valley.
 The film was screened out of competition at the 2011 Montreal World Film Festival.

 Plot

-A "chronic" precarious worker, a port from Marghera, a somewhat seasoned university researcher, an insecure television journalist and a man just out of jail, disappointed by their life, decide to take action and kidnap a minister.
+A "chronic" precarious worker, a porter from Marghera, a somewhat seasoned university researcher, an insecure television journalist and a man just out of jail, all disappointed with their life, decide to take action and kidnap a minister.